zfolwick/zfolwick.github.io/posts/antipattern-driven-development.md

-What are anti-patterns?
+## What are anti-patterns?

 Anti-patterns is a term used to describe the idiotic ways that software can be constructed.
 They can often lead to intractible issues, also known as "coding oneself into a corner", e.g., making a series of decisions whereby it all becomes terrible and you're left with nowhere you can go.

 - Coding horror reference & link

-Resume Driven Development
+## Resume Driven Development

 When software is decided based on the latest hotness.
 Blockchain, microservices, AI-powered!
 No need to think deeply about the project's needs, because if I can just show off my superior skills with my AWS certificate, then people will hire me!
+"Just put it on the blockchain!"

 * example of RDD